HerbertUnterberger/homebridge-aWATTar/README.md

 If you own solar power plant and it covers all of your household needs during specific daytime hours in month of June then configure the plugin accordingly.

 Configure your solar plant latitude ([locator here](https://www.latlong.net/)).
 Then plugin will apply automatic calculation of best solar yield hours in the months of March-September (inclusive).
-During best solar yield hours Nordpool price is overridden to 0.
+During best solar yield hours aWATTar price is overridden to 0.

 ## Important Remark About Timezones ##

-For accurate hour-to-price matching, it's important that the timezone of your homebridge system (the host) aligns with the timezone of the chosen Nordpool area.
-If there is a mismatch, the plugin will emit a warning in the log.
+For accurate hour-to-price matching, it's important that the timezone of your homebridge system (the host) aligns with the timezone of the chosen aWATTar area.
+If there is a mismatch, the plugin will emit a warning in the log. (default: Vienna)

 Additionally, please verify that your system's clock is regularly synchronized to ensure consistent and accurate hour-to-price ticking.